-Also, you can use SSH to function as or act as a proxy server and redirect your browsing traffic to an encrypted SSH tunnel.
+Also, you can use it function as or act as a proxy server and redirect your browsing traffic to an encrypted SSH tunnel.
 This will prevent users on public networks from seeing your browsing history.

-In this article, we will help you installing SSH on Ubuntu and show you how to use SSH to connect remotely to other computers.
+In this article, we will help you installing SSH on Ubuntu and show you how to use it to connect remotely to other computers.

 Enable SSH in Ubuntu

-By default, SSH is not installed in Ubuntu but you can easily install it from the primary Ubuntu repositories.
+By default, the tool is not installed in Ubuntu but you can easily install it from the primary Ubuntu repositories.

 Step 1.
 First, open Terminal and ensure your system is updated using the following command.